Working well with people and having an approachable and easy manner are essential to working as an adult guidance worker

-- using short drop-in interviews, an extended interview or a series of face-to-face interviews requiring a high level of counselling skills to help clients interpret information and choose the most appropriate course of action;
+- conducting short drop-in interviews, an extended interview or a series of face-to-face interviews

-- using a variety of assessment tools, such as ability or personality tests, computer-based interest guides or skills inventories and diagnostic tools, to help clients identify, clarify and assess their needs;
+- using a variety of assessment tools, such as ability or personality tests, computer-based interest guides or skills inventories and diagnostic tools

 - working with local further and higher education institutions on initiatives designed to widen participation, such as 'taster' or funded courses.